-Your very first stop is the Surgery unit at Woman’s.
-When you arrive, check in at the reception desk on the 2nd floor just above the main hospital entrance.
 ALL family members and visitors will be asked to wait in the waiting area until your preparation for surgery is completed.

 Your safety is our top priority.
 As part of the recommended practices for all hospitals accredited by the Joint Commission, we have many safety checks in place to ensure that all members of your surgical team are fully informed of your care plan.
 As an additional safety measure, we ask that you be a part of this process—this means we will ask you to verify your surgical procedure, and you may be asked the same questions more than once.

 - Review your medical history

 - Take your vital signs, including blood pressure, pulse and breathing rate

 - Start your IV and give any medications ordered by your doctor